 By the time we arrived in the area where they reside, a good 10 to 15 tourists were watching them in awe (of course who would not be?).
 With us 4 this was now a true too big crowd.
 Borjong and her 2 progenies (a baby and an older sibling) were up in one of the trees, and us humans were all watching up.
 Although people were calm, it was a clear intrusion in the sense that you had 2 groups: a big crowd of humans watching them up, them 3 watching us from above, and again nothing else happening.

 What I just wrote points to several major issues.
 The first one is the use of the word ‘reside’ to describe the area where these semi wilds live.
 Orangutans do not reside in one spot, they move around.
 And although females have a much smaller territory than the males, still they do move.
 These semi wilds don’t really travel, and certainly not during tourist season.
 They stay in one area for as long as the tourists promise to be there today, tomorrow, the day after.
-This is a territory range change, and the tip of an iceberg of issues coming with unregulated great ape tourism.
+This is a territory range change and the tip of an iceberg of issues coming with unregulated great ape tourism.

 The second issue is again behavioral changes.
 Foraging, resting, socializing, traveling all these activities are impacted.
 Actually when we were looking at Borjong and her infant: there was none of that.
 It could have been the time of the day, but no, each time there are tourists around semi wilds, all activities stop and nothing much happen.
-They don’t travel, they don’t forage, they don’t rest, they don’t socialize, the mother don’t teach the kids, the kids don’t learn from the mother or an older sibling those skills critical to their life and survival in the forest, skills that we already mentioned take years for them to master.
+They don’t travel, they don’t forage, they don’t rest, they don’t socialize, the mother doesn’t teach the kids, the kids don’t learn from the mother or an older sibling those skills critical to their life and survival in the forest, skills that we already mentioned take years for them to master.
 Instead, the activity of the mother is focused on us humans, checking which bag will open and which one of us will hand over a fruit or something else.
 And the little ones are busy watching an interaction that they will replicate later.

 In the case of the large group of people we joined, thankfully no feeding happened at the time we were there.
-However it does not change few facts: we were far too many for far too long (in contrast mountain gorillas visits are limited to one group of 8 visitors maximum per day for not more than an hour at a time).
-Here in Bukit, groups of tourists keep coming throughout the day, increasing risk of disease transmission as well as damaging the mothering activities, and therefore impacting the survivability of these infants.
+However, it does not change few facts: we were far too many for far too long (in contrast mountain gorillas visits are limited to one group of 8 visitors maximum per day for not more than an hour at a time).
+Here in Bukit, groups of tourists keep coming throughout the day, increasing the risk of disease transmission as well as damaging the mothering activities, and therefore impacting the survivability of these infants.
 Orangutan infant mortality rates at Bukit Lawang (59%) are 8.42 and 3.47 times higher respectively than they are in wild Sumatran populations at 2 other locations, Suaq Balimbing (7%) and Ketambe (17%) [DD14].
 And despite the fact that getting too close and feeding is forbidden, many Bukit orangutan tour operators largely ignore this, so that they can fulfill the tourists dreams of sighting an orangutan (out of economic necessity and else).
 What is sad is that the vast majority of tourists come completely unprepared, unknowing or for some simply dismissing the facts, so strong is the desire for an encountering with our red cousin.
-Most do not realize that they are observing orangutans who do not represent their wild counterparts, but instead orangutans remnants that we keep hostage through over habituation, jeopardizing their own survival and the survival of their babies and infants that we say we ‘love’ and marvel about.
+Most do not realize that they are observing orangutans who do not represent their wild counterparts, but instead, orangutans remnants that we keep hostage through over habituation, jeopardizing their own survival and the survival of their babies and infants that we say we ‘love’ and marvel about.

 Although we arrived after the tourist groups in the area, we left before any of the others.
 I was so busy watching the humans and observing how Borjong’s family reacted to the crowd down her tree that I forgot to take any picture…